slateci/federation-controller/README.md

 * Admin in cluster_A creates cluster_B's CRD object, which triggers autiomatic creation of all needed permissions and credentials.
 * Credentials are then sent to cluster_B admins who use the credentials to access cluster_A resources.
-* When needed, deleting all those resources and permissions is as simple as deleting the cluster_B object.
+* All the resources and permissions are removed via deletion of the cluster_B object when no longer needed.
-* Modifying permissions is also trivial and is well described in kubernetes documentation [Using RBAC Authorization](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) and [Pod Security Policies](https://kubernetes.io/docs/concepts/policy/pod-security-policy/).
+* Permissions modification is trivial and is well described in kubernetes documentation [Using RBAC Authorization](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) and [Pod Security Policies](https://kubernetes.io/docs/concepts/policy/pod-security-policy/).

 ![diagram](Federation.png)